 Natural ground levels within the site fall from the north-west corner of the site adjoining the railway across the site to the south-east corner by approximately 4-5 metres.
 These levels have enabled the creation of an undercroft parking area, which occupies most of the site area within the semi-circle of the 'Crescent' buildings.
+The level change is largely accommodated close to the west boundary of the site adjoining Apollo Rise.
+As a result, most of the west boundary of the site adjoining Apollo Rise is enclosed by a perimeter retaining wall approximately 4 metres in height, with the current main site levels lower than the adjoining road.
 The main vehicular entrance and landscaped amenity 'deck' above are level with the adjoining road at Apollo Rise.
 A semi-circular service road runs between the undercroft car park and the front elevations of the 'Crescent' buildings, crossed by pedestrian footbridges to the main entrances of each building at first-floor level.
 Surface car parking and service access is in a semi-circular area at ground level outside the 'Crescent' buildings.
 There is an outer perimeter road with further parking to each side that runs around Cygnus House (and an area of formal gardens and planting areas) linked to the lowest level of the undercroft car park, and which enters and exits the site at Apollo Rise in the north-west corner of the site.
 There is a further area of surface parking abutting the railway boundary and Westglade.
-The west boundary of the site adjoining Apollo Rise is enclosed by a perimeter retaining wall approximately 4 metres in height, with the current main site levels lower than the adjoining road.

 The site currently contains 205 individual trees, including 12 groups.
 These are mainly located around the margins of the site.
 The Summit Avenue boundary of the site is screened by mature tree and shrub planting, with some of the specimen trees being subject to a Tree Preservation Order.
-The Southwood Road frontage of the site appears to be an older hedgerow that pre-dates the 'Crescent' development.
+The Southwood Road frontage of the site appears to be an older hedgerow that pre-dates the 'Crescent' development, albeit bolstered by new planting as a result of this development.
 This section of the landscape boundary screening is also mature and is dotted with some trees, including some subject to TPO.
 It is, in places, enclosed with post and rail fencing.
 The site boundary with Nos.84 Southwood Road and 4, 5, 6, 12, 13, 14 Westglade is screened with dense mature tree and shrub planting and a curved 1.8 metre high brick screening wall.
 There are 3 trees here that are subject to TPO.
-Beyond this, the actual site boundary is enclosed with 2 metre high chainlink fence and, in most part, hedge and shrub boundary planting within the neighbouring properties.
+Beyond this, the actual site boundary is enclosed with 2 metre high chain-link fence and, in most part, hedge and shrub boundary planting within the neighbouring properties.
 The remaining site boundaries in the north-east corner and along the railway line boundary are enclosed with 2.5 metre chain-link and wire fences.
-These sections of the boundary are also subject to mature screen landscape planting, including groups of trees in both the north-east and north-west corners.
-Within the body of the site there are a number of smaller ornamental trees, planted as part of a more formal landscaping scheme to form the immediate setting of the commercial buildings.
+These sections of the boundary are also subject to mature screen landscape planting, including groups of trees in both the north-east and northwest corners.
+Within the body of the site there are a number of smaller ornamental trees. planted as part of a more formal landscaping scheme to form the immediate setting of the commercial buildings.